360incentives/guidelines/git-workflow.md

 git push
 ```

-When you push develop, GitHub will close the PR for you automatically.
+When you push to `develop`, GitHub will close the PR for you automatically.

 ### Rework
-1. Pull the original branch
-1. Create a rework branch without the # (e.g rework/1234-fix-breaking-test-part-1)
-1. When ready, open the PR back to the original branch - this will ensure the PR is just for the most recent changes.
-1. After the PR is merged, manually merge the feature branch back into `develop` to get your changes on to Staging.
-1. If there is subsequent rework, repeat the above steps, creating a new rework branch (e.g. rework/1234-fix-breaking-test-part-2)
+Rework should be performed on the original branch - do not create a new branch.
+When the rework is finished, create a PR back to `develop` as per the normal workflow.

 ### Special Workflow (Grouping Issues)
 From time to time it may become necessary to deploy certain features together.
 In these cases please ensure you follow the special workflow: